nova-labs/meetup2apricot/docs/user-manual/overview.rst

    :name: meetup2apricot-event-data-flow

-   Meetup2apricot retrieves event data and photos from Meetup, transforms the data, and adds events and registration types to Wild Apricot.
+   Meetup2apricot retrieves event data and photos from Meetup, transforms the data, uploads photos to Wild Apricot, and adds events and registration types to Wild Apricot.
-   Administrators later manually upload the photos to Wild Apricot.

 :program:`Meetup2apricot` is a command line program that retrieves event descriptions from Meetup and adds them to Wild Apricot.
-Meetup2apricot also downloads featured event photos from Meetup for manual upload to Wild Apricot.
+Meetup2apricot also downloads featured event photos from Meetup and uploads them to Wild Apricot.
 :numref:`Figure %s <meetup2apricot-event-data-flow>` shows event data flow from Meetup to Wild Apricot.